 STEP ONE: Schedule Your Phone or Video Consultation with Mieshelle Nagelschneider.

-Important Update: The doctor and behaviorist are scheduling December 1st through December 31st.
-Receive the social facilitation study participation reduced consult fee through December 31st.
+Important Update: The doctor and behaviorist are scheduling January 15th through February 28th.
+The deadline to receive the social facilitation study participation reduced consult fee is January January 31st.

 THE SCHEDULING PROCESS: